riazahmed01/portfoliov1/README.md

 # My Portfolio
 This is my portfolio page version one.
 This is my first attempt at it and I will work on this more in the future so the code is cleaner and more readable.
+I used only HTML and CSS for this.
+In my next version I hope to incorporate what I learn about JavaScript, Node and React.

 Pages compleated:
 - [x] Home Page